Dunn, Saint Croix

 Sandy Creek -T30N, R15W, Sec.
 3 to T30N, R15W, Sec.
 24, Surface Acres = 2.7, Miles = 5.5, Gradient = 19 feet per mile.

 Flows southeast into Dunn County and the Hay River drainage system.
 This stream is managed for brook trout.
 A small spring feeder stream enters from Section 13, Township 30 North, Range 15 West.
 This feeder is considered to be a forage-minnow stream.
 It has no public frontage other than the access that may be had from the 5 road bridges.

 From: Sather, LaVerne M. and Threinen, C.W., 1961.
 Lake and Stream Classification Project.
 Surface Water Resources of St. Croix County, Wisconsin Department of Natural Resources, Madison, WI.

 Author Surface Water Inventory Of Wisconsin

-Sandy Creek (WBIC 2071800) from its mouth upstream to CTH X was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Sandy Creek (WBIC 2071800) from its mouth upstream to CTH X was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek